jhawthorn/dkim/README.md

     Dkim::signable_headers = Dkim::DefaultHeaders - %w{Message-ID Resent-Message-ID Date Return-Path Bounces-To}

-rfc4871 states that signers SHOULD sign using rsa-sha256.
+RFC 6376 states that signers SHOULD sign using rsa-sha256.
 For this reason, dkim will *not* use rsa-sha1 as a fallback if the openssl library does not support sha256.
 If you wish to override this behaviour and use whichever algorithm is available you can use this snippet (**not recommended**).

     Dkim::signing_algorithm = defined?(OpenSSL::Digest::SHA256) ? 'rsa-sha256' : 'rsa-sha1'